hunterjackson/docs/source/hazelcast.rst

 =======================

 A Connector and Sink to write events from Kafka to HazelCast.
 The connector takes the value from the Kafka Connect SinkRecords and inserts a new entry to a HazelCast reliable topic.
-The Sink only supports writing to reliable topics.
+The Sink only supports writing to reliable topics and ring buffers.

 The Sink supports: